 The Clean Air Council says Americans use more than 102 billion plastic bags each year.
 Traditional plastic bags are not biodegradable, and they must be recycled separately, as they can cause damage to the processing machines, according to the Arizona Food Marketing Alliance.

 The alliance created Bag Central Station in 2007, which gives Phoenix shoppers a place to recycle plastic bags.
-Look for the Bag Central Station bins at Phoenix-area grocery stores and large retailers to drop off and recycle your bags.
+Look for the Bag Central Station bins at Phoenix-area Bag Central Station to drop off and recycle your bags.
 The program extends to many area suburbs, including Avondale and Tempe.

 To learn about more ways you can help Phoenix become a greener city, including a plan to reward those who consistently throw away less trash, visit Reimagine Phoenix.